Mayerthorpe is a great place to grow a business. View the documents below to learn more.

-We have several facilities in the community, including an Aquatic Centre which boasts a junior olympic size outdoor swimming pool and a water slide, with a new splash pad constructed in the fall of 2017, an Exhibition Centre complete with an indoor walking/running track, a senior’s lodge featuring ‘aging-in-place’ rooms, an upgraded and expanded water treatment plant, Sani-dump coming in the Fall of 2018, an upgraded sewage treatment plant which included the cleaning of lagoons and the relining of sewer mains throughout the Town.
+We have several facilities in the community, including an Aquatic Centre which boasts a junior Olympic size outdoor swimming pool and a water slide, with a new splash pad constructed in the fall of 2017, an Exhibition Centre complete with an indoor walking/running track, a senior’s lodge featuring ‘aging-in-place’ rooms, an upgraded and expanded water treatment plant, sani-dump, compost facility an upgraded sewage treatment plant which included the cleaning of lagoons and the relining of sewer mains throughout the Town.

-Recreational opportunities abound for people of all ages, from baseball, soccer, dance, and golf to hockey, floor and ice curling, gymkhana, and rodeo.
-An active and growing public library and drama and choir groups provide opportunities to expand your personal and cultural interests.
-The Town has several playgrounds and parks, including the Fallen Four Memorial Park, a beautiful place to rest and to contemplate.
+Recreational opportunities abound for people of all ages, from hockey, learn to skate program, x-country skiing, baseball, soccer, dance, and golf to floor and ice curling, gymkhana, and rodeo.
+An active and growing public library with many programs and drama and choir groups provide opportunities to expand your personal and cultural interests.
+The Town has several playgrounds and parks, including the Fallen Four Memorial Park, a beautiful place to rest and let the kiddos play.

 The best part of Mayerthorpe has to be its people.
 It’s the people, including all of our dedicated volunteers, who make this Town so special and what it is today.

 - Policy X-001 Infrastructure Payment & Security Program

 - Policy X-006 Redevelopment Infill Tax Rebates